 5. Quorum.

-Except as otherwise provided in these By-Laws or in the Declaration, the presence in person or by proxy of thirty percent (30%) of the votes eligible to be cast by Members shall constitute a quorum at all meetings of the Association.
+Except as otherwise provided in these By-Laws or in the Declaration, the presence in person or by proxy of thirty percent (30%) of the votes eligible to be cast by Members shall constitute a quorum at all meetings of the Association. [if votes are by acreage then either Midway or Cooney could would constitute a quorum at a given meeting]

 6. Adjournment of Meetings.